juanedi/cap-typechecking/scala/README.md

 CAP
 ===

-Type checker para CAP.
+Type checker for CAP.

-Se requiere SBT (versión mínima 0.13.9) para compilar y ejecutar el programa.
+SBT >= 0.13.9 is required to compile and run the program.

-Para instalar dependencias y compilar: `sbt compile`
+Install dependencies and build with: `sbt compile`

-Los tests se ejecutan con `sbt test`.
+Run tests with `sbt test`.

-En el archivo `src/test/scala/ar/uba/dc/cap/SubtypingTest.scala` se encuentran ejemplos de cómo escribir expresiones.
+Examples of how to write expressions can be found in `src/test/scala/ar/uba/dc/cap/TypecheckingTest.scala`.

-Para ejecutar un intérprete interactivo: `sbt console`.
-Se debe ejecutar `import ar.uba.dc.cap.dsl._` para poder utilizar el DSL de expresiones.
+Launch an interactive interpreter with `sbt console`.
+It is recommended to execute `import ar.uba.dc.cap.dsl._` to include the DSL for CAP expressions.